NoroffFEU/development-platforms/src/content/docs/codesandbox/codesandbox-case-study.md

 ## Getting Started

-When entering CodeSandbox, you have two options:
+When entering CodeSandbox, there are two options:

 1. **Try for Free**: Create a Devbox/Sandbox, choose an environment template, and start coding as a not-logged-in user.
-2. **Sign In**: You can sign in with GitHub, Google, Apple, or SSO (Single Sign-On).
+2. **Sign In**: Sign in with GitHub, Google, Apple, or SSO (Single Sign-On).

-As a logged-in user, you can additionally import repositories from Github (using Terminal you can also import from GitLab, Bitbucket and Azure DevOps) and CodeSandbox will automatically scan the package.json to detect and suggest the best configuration, or you can set up a custom environment using the built-in Dev Container integration.
+Logged-in users can additionally import repositories from Github (using Terminal they can also import from GitLab, Bitbucket and Azure DevOps) and CodeSandbox will automatically scan the package.json to detect and suggest the best configuration, or they can set up a custom environment using the built-in Dev Container integration.

 ### Importing repository from GitHub